CLSherrod/clsherrod.github.io/_posts/2025-06-02-montgomery.md

 Rest well, Dr. Montgomery.
 You were the heart in heart medicine.

----
+## Read More

-Read my other tribue to Vangelis [The Soundtrack That Changed My Life: What Vangelis Taught Me About Legacy](https://christophersherrod.com/vangelis/)
+Read my other tribute to Vangelis [The Soundtrack That Changed My Life: What Vangelis Taught Me About Legacy](https://christophersherrod.com/vangelis/)